 - Review the lease contract, if the current office space is rented.
-Follow the procedure from the lease, call for an end of lease cleaning service, if specified in the contract.
+Follow the procedure from the lease, call for a move out cleaning service, if specified in the contract.

 - Inform the landlord about the upcoming move out in advance, as specified in the lease.

-- Delegate a person or a team of people to organise the moving.
+- Delegate a person or a team of people to organise the move.

 - Decide on what to do with the current office furnishings, will you take them with you or buy new ones.